-Put simply: An honest mistake can cost you customers, and must be avoided.
+An honest mistake can cost you customers.
 Agent failure reports let you do just that by showing when and how employees make errors.

 With this data, analysts and management can come together to brainstorm coaching/training sessions to prevent the mistake from being repeated.
 You can continue to monitor agent performance and failure reports to track the positive effects such preparation creates.

 You may notice improvements in customer feedback too, they have no reason to rate their interaction poorly if the agent is mistake-free.
 That’s why it’s so important to leap on errors when they happen, find a solution and integrate the lesson into future training.

 3. Response Time Reports